brianpos/UploadFIG/README.md

-# UploadFIG - Sample FHIR Implementation Guide (FIG) Uploader R4B
+# UploadFIG - FHIR Implementation Guide (FIG) Uploader R4B
-This is a quick c# POC to demonstrate how a FHIR Implementation Guide can be downloaded from the web (using either a direct download, or the Firely Package Manager NuGet package) And then upload the executable resource types contained into a FHIR Server.
+This tool provides a way to deploy a FHIR Implementation Guide to a FHIR Server.
+The content can be loaded from:
+    * (-pid) the fhir registry via packageID
+    * (-s) an explicit web location (complete source URL including filename where applicable)
+    * (-s) a file on the local filesystem

 During the upload step the utility will:
 * GET the resource ID directly